 Download the free edition, you'll see disk partitions with structure and other information on the main window.

-How to change drive size in Windows 11 laptop/desktop/tablet with NIUBI:
+How to decrease and increase partition size in Windows 11 with NIUBI Partition Editor:

 - Right click any NTFS or FAT32 partition and select "Resize/Move Volume" option, drag either border towards the other side, then you can shrink this partition.